-I still fly RC planes and dabble in nitro RC cars to this day, but neither come close to the passion I have for RC helicopters.
+I still dabble in RC planes but they just don't come close to the passion I have for RC helicopters.
 The challenge of building and flying a heli, learning about how & why they can even fly at all, simply makes this hobby the most rewarding and fun I find.
 Crazy maybe, engaging - no question.

 I am by no means a 3D hotshot RC heli pilot.
 I am more of a sport flier, with an interest in scale, FPV (first person video) flight, and turbine power.
 Finally getting into turbine has been so rewarding and a long time dream come true.
-I can't thank Chris Bergen of Bergen RC enough for all his help & support as I transition into this fun and fascinating side of the hobby.
 That said, I still enjoy a flight or two indoors with the little micro RC helis, or an epic big outdoors bird's eye view FPV flight - yup I'm hooked for life!

 I can never see getting tired of this hobby – there is simply too much I still want to learn and do.

 Building a web site

 about RC helicopters has certainly forced me to go back through the

 years of my own learning curves and experiences as well as learn about